aybehrouz/argennon/gfm/avm.md

 chunks in a way that most transactions only modify memory locations of one chunk, the transactions of a block can be divided between voting committees and be validated in parallel.

-*If a transaction modifies multiple chunks it will be validated by voting committees of all chunks it modifies.*
+*If a transaction modifies multiple chunks it must be validated by the voting committees of all chunks it modifies.*

 Because the voting committees are selected by random sampling, by choosing large enough samples we can make sure that having multiple voting committees will not change the security properties of our agreement protocol.